GGalizzi/rogo/README.md

 ## Preliminary description and overview of the game mechanics.
-Thinks could change significantly.
+Things could change significantly.

 ##Souls of the Fallen